KaKariki02/rushHour/README.md

+# Rush Hour Solver

 ![alt text](http://heuristieken.nl/wiki/images/d/df/Rushhour.jpg)

-Rush Hour is a puzzle game on a 6x6 board where you have to move the red car to the exit.
+The game Rush Hour is a puzzle on a 6x6 board where you have to move the red car to the exit.
 Other vehicles of length 2 or 3 block the way.
 It is only allowed to move the vehicles in their driving position, turning is not possible.

-With the Rush Hour project we implemented the board and wrote a code with three different algorithms to solve the game as fast as possible.
+Rush Hour Solver solves boards of size 6x6, 9x9 and 12x12 with three different algorithms as fast as possible.
+Rush Hour Solver contains the following games:

+6x6: game 1, game 2, game 3
+![alt text]http://heuristieken.nl/wiki/images/9/95/Rushhour6x6_1.jpg ![alt text]http://heuristieken.nl/wiki/images/a/aa/Rushhour6x6_2.jpg ![alt text]http://heuristieken.nl/wiki/images/c/c7/Rushhour6x6_3.jpg

 RushHour.py is the main file where the user can choose the boardsize and the game and where the code is run.